 Emotet execution process

 Considering that the primary way in which the Emotet trojan is distributed is through malicious email spam campaigns, the first step in the chain of infection involves tricking the potential victim into opening an attached Microsoft Office file using social engineering.
 After the file has been opened and macros enabled, there is no need for additional user actions.
 Downloaded files contain malicious VBA code that runs after a document has been opened.
-One of the possible options of the infection process is when the VBA code utilizes WMI to launch a Powershell script which downloads the payload – a malicious executable file from the webserver.
+One of the possible options of the infection process is when the VBA code utilizes WMI to launch a Powershell code which downloads the payload – a malicious executable file from the webserver.
 Notably, the Powershell script is encoded.
 Emotet makes steps to maintain a presence in the infected system - it copies itself into %AppData% subfolders and changes the autorun value in the registry.
 Besides that malware allows its attackers to download additional payloads.
-Through all infection process, the malware sends information to and from a server.
-As the last execution step, Emotet waits for commands from C2 servers.
+Through all infection processes, the malware sends information to and from a server.
+As the last execution step, Emotet waits for commands from command-and-control servers.

 Prevention of Emotet attacks